Posted on August 15, 2017 by Indiana's Cool North

 Tacos are one of those perfect foods.
 Tortillas, fillings and toppings come together to create a perfect hand-held bite.
 They’re simple, yet satisfying, and often reflect the story and the heritage of the person who prepared them.

-In Indiana’s Cool North, dozens of taco makers were considered in the opening rounds of Taco Wars, the seven-county search for the best taco in Northern Indiana.
+In Indiana’s Cool North, dozens of taco makers were considered in the opening rounds of Taco Wars, the multi-county search for the best taco in Northern Indiana.
 Voters narrowed the list to one winner per county and then moved on to region-wide voting that ended on August 14.
 Mila’s Mini Market was voted Best Taco in Indiana’s Cool North with Los Aces winning the Critics’ Choice Award.

 213 East Jefferson Street, Plymouth